pbsc/react-native-ui-components/CONTRIBUTING.md

 - `test`: adding or updating tests, e.g. add integration tests using detox.
 - `chore`: tooling changes, e.g. change CI config.

+If your changes introduce any breaking changes, make sure to specify 'BREAKING CHANGE' in the footer of your commit message.
+Refer to [commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) for more details.

+Some guidelines to follow when writting commit messages:
+- use the present tense.
+For example, write: 'add new component' instead of 'added new component'
+- provide a message body that explains the changes you have made and why they are needed
+- provide a message footer when your change is a BREAKING CHANGE

 Our pre-commit hooks verify that your commit message matches this format when committing.

 When committing, you can use the 'commit' script to help you write your commit message